OctopusDeploy/docs/docs/deployment-process/variables/aws-account-variables.md

 The **Add Variable** window is then displayed and lists all the AWS accounts.

-Select the account that was created in the previous step to assign it to the variable:
+Select the AWS account you want to access from the project to assign it to the variable:

 ![AWS Account Variable Selection](aws-account-variable-selection.png "width=500")